We just reached 30,000 articles on this wiki! 🥳

 Sonic 1 has quite a bit of unused code, most of which were meant for a much older version of the game:

 • An unused routine to squish Sonic, which played the unused "warping" animations shown above.
 When this routine is enabled, it activates when Sonic is near a wall, causing him to stick in place, as if he was hanging onto the wall.
-It is completely unknown what this was meant for.
+It is unknown what this was meant for.

 • Sonic in the Special Stages has some leftover code that would've limited his jump height, just like the Sonic in normal stages.
 This does not exist in the prototype.